 One thing, in particular, makes those readings great: they contain a ton of numbers and metrics that are helpful to understand what a successful startup looks like at each step of the growth journey.

-So what happens if we put those numbers together in a spreadsheet?
-Can we paint the big picture of a SaaS startup in Silicon Valley, from inception to IPO?
+So what happens when you put those numbers together in a spreadsheet?
+Can you paint the big picture of a SaaS startup in Silicon Valley, from inception to IPO?

 This article will walk you through the different steps that lead us to the chart above.
 Bear in mind that the numbers presented here are orders of magnitude rather than hard rules.
 They mostly apply to Silicon Valley-based, VC-backed, SaaS startups.
 Take them with a grain of salt :)